Lubuagan: History

-Lt.
-Governor Hale served Kalinga up to the end of July 1915.
-He was replaced by Lt.
-Governor Samuel Kane, who served for a brief period and wasreplaced by Lt.
-Gov. Alex Gilfilan in September 1916, who was later on replaced by what is now nomenclatured as Deputy Governor Mr. Thomas Blanco, a Filipino.
-In 1924, Deputy Governor Nicasio Balinag took over the reign of Sub-Provincial Executive of Kalinga.
+Hale served Kalinga up to the end of July 1915.
+He was replaced by Samuel Kane, who served for a brief period and was replaced by Alex Gilfilan in September 1916, who was later on replaced by Deputy Governor Thomas Blanco, a Filipino.
+In 1924, Nicasio Balinag took over as Deputy Governor.

-The colonial Civil Government notably beginning with the administration of Lt.
-Governor Franklin Walter Hale up to the Commonwealth government is considered the golden years of Lubuagan, the capital town of the sub-province of Kalinga.
+The colonial government notably beginning with the administration of Hale up to the Commonwealth government was considered the golden years of Lubuagan, which was designated the capital town of the sub-province before Tabuk rose to its present status as the center of learning and government activities.
 Lubuagan at that time was the center of education, culture, commerce and trade.
 The founding of the Kalinga Academy in 1927, a secondary school run by American Missionaries and the St. Teresita's School in 1929, a Catholic Primary and High School managed by the CICM Belgian Missionaries bolstered the luster of Lubuagan.
+It was also in Lubuagan where the first instruction of higher learning in the old Mountain Province was established.

-The Japanese Imperial Army occupation forces came to Lubuagan in May 1942.
+During World War II, Japanese forces occupied Lubuagan in May 1942.

-In 1945 during the war of liberation, Lubuagan was bombed by American planes resulting in the destruction of the Lubuagan Central School which was then occupied by the enemy.
-The big and beautiful St. Peter's church of Lubuagan, the father's convent and two more buildings within the compound were all burned to the ground.
-Lubuagan was once the capital of Kalinga sub-province before Tabuk rose to its present status as the center of learning and government activities.
-It is also in Lubuagan where the first instruction of higher learning (College) in the old Mt.
-Province was established.
+In 1945, Lubuagan was bombed by American planes resulting in the destruction of the Lubuagan Central School which was then occupied by the Japanese.
+St. Peter's church, its convent and two more buildings within its compound were all burned to the ground.